ICE Arrests at San Antonio Immigration Court Spark Legal and Civil Rights Uproar

 While ICE maintains it is within its rights to detain individuals under final removal orders, detaining people inside or directly outside court premises may constitute a violation of due process and the right to access the courts.

-Critics argue that these actions have a chilling effect—discouraging immigrants from attending mandatory hearings for fear of immediate arrest.
+Critics argue that these actions have a chilling effect.
+They discourage immigrants from attending mandatory hearings for fear of immediate arrest.
 This not only undermines the immigration court system but also encourages legal limbo, where unresolved cases are pushed deeper into backlog because immigrants are too afraid to appear.

-If you or a loved one are currently in removal proceedings or have a pending immigration hearing, you must:
+If you or a loved one are currently in removal proceedings or have a pending immigration hearing, you must take immediate action:

-Consult an immigration attorney immediately to assess your risk profile
+Consult an immigration attorney to assess your risk profile.

 Even if your case was previously closed or dismissed, ICE may now be operating under new internal directives that encourage aggressive post-courtroom enforcement.

-As an immigration attorney based in Houston, I’ve had clients too afraid to attend court—even when doing so might help their legal status—because of stories like these.
-This is not how justice is supposed to work in the United States.
+As an immigration attorney based in Houston, I have witnessed clients who are too afraid to attend court—even when doing so might help their legal status—because of stories like these.

 Civil rights organizations are beginning to organize legal challenges to these enforcement strategies.
-You can:
+Here are steps you can take:

 The San Antonio court situation may be just the beginning.
 If ICE’s courtroom detainment tactics go unchallenged, we could see this strategy spread to other courts across Texas and the country.